 How it started

-The region of Jammu & Kashmir has been the subject of dispute for over six decades since the end of British rule in India & the establishment of Pakistan as an independent nation.
+The region of Jammu & Kashmir has been the subject of dispute for over seven decades since the end of British rule in India & the establishment of Pakistan as an independent nation.

 During the partition, the Maharajah of the Princely State of Jammu & Kashmir signed an instrument of Accession which made Kashmir a part of India.
 The legality of this Instrument is strongly disputed with both Governments claiming that the Territory of Kashmir is rightfully theirs.
 Both India & Pakistan now have access to arsenals of nuclear weapons, making the prospect of a nuclear confrontation a realistic possibility.